dbalague/mp4-audio-remover/README.md

 ## Windows

 - Install [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
-Make sure that install *Desktop development with C++* and make sure that the *vcpkg package manager* and *C++ CMake tools for Windows* are checked.
+Make sure to check *Desktop development with C++* and that the *vcpkg package manager* and *C++ CMake tools for Windows* options are checked.
 - Download or clone this repo.
 - Open the folder containing the files of this repo as a project (the first time VS will download a lot of packages).
 - Build the project (it will create the executable `remove_audio_all`)